-In other words, a differential equation is autonomous if it does not depend on t.
-Since an autonomous differential equation is time independent, its direction field is particularly easy to graph.
+In other words, a differential equation is autonomous if the variable t does not appear on the righthand side of the equation.
+Since an autonomous differential equation dx/dt = f(x) only depends on the variable x, its direction field is particularly easy to graph.
 The slope only depends on x and is the same for all values of t.

-Example 1.3.8 A Logistic Model with Harvesting Let us consider a trout pond that has a carrying capacity of 200 fish.
+Example 1.3.9 A Logistic Model with Harvesting.
+Let us consider a trout pond that has a carrying capacity of 200 fish.
 Suppose that the trout population can be modeled according to the logistic equation where t is the time in years.
 If we allow the fish to be harvested at a constant rate of 32 per year, our equation becomes